Our Curriculum Statement

 We considered the statutory aspects of the National Curriculum other aspects of child development and education that contribute to a well-rounded person.

-We have a focus on History, Geography or Science for each term and bring that under a thematic heading to engage pupils interest.
+We have a focus on History, Geography or Science (EYFS Understanding the World) for each term and bring that under a thematic heading to engage pupils interest.
 However we know that it is important to include each of the three subjects at other points during the year.
 Science in particular needs to be on-going.
-English and maths are included as discrete subjects but the skills taught are revisited within each theme to give further practice and aid retention.
+English and Mathematics are included as discrete subjects but the skills taught are revisited across the curriculum.
+Knowledge of foundation subjects are also woven into core subjects.